- Smart exterior design and upmarket cabin for Subaru’s flagship

-The new Outback’s off-road capabilities are further enhanced by a high minimum ground clearance of 200 mm and overhangs that allow for greater approach and departure angles than the Legacy Tourer upon which it is based.
+The new Outback’s off-road capabilities are further enhanced by a high minimum ground clearance of 200 mm and short overhangs.

 - Passenger space grows, despite near-identical exterior dimensions compared to its predecessor

-- Larger cargo area and new Smart Power Tailgate
+- Larger cargo area and Smart Power Tailgate

-Throughout the new Outback’s development programme, Subaru’s engineers coined the phrase ‘universal utility’, to be used as the inspiration and key driving force behind the car’s even greater practicality and ease of use.
+During the development programme, Subaru’s engineers coined the phrase ‘universal utility’, to be used as the inspiration behind the car’s practicality and ease of use.

-The new model is the most practical Outback yet.
-While the exterior gains only 25 mm in length (now 4,815 mm) and 20 mm in width (to 1,840 mm) over the fourth-generation model (body height remains the same at 1,605 mm), the passenger compartment and cargo area have each grown in size, improving space and comfort for all occupants, front and rear.
+As a result, the new model is the most practical Outback yet.
+While the exterior gains only 25 mm in length (now 4,815 mm) and 20 mm in width (to 1,840 mm) over the fourth-generation model, the passenger compartment and cargo area have grown in size, improving space and comfort for all occupants.

-With the base of the A-pillar shifted forward by 50 mm compared to the outgoing model, the cabin is now more commodious than ever before.
-While the Outback is barely wider than the outgoing model, the revised body shape and new door trim help expand passenger space, with front occupants enjoying 42 mm more shoulder room, 43 mm greater elbow room – and larger central and door-trim arm-rests to match – and 35 mm more hip room.
+With the base of the A-pillar shifted forward by 50 mm, the cabin is more spacious, while the revised body shape and new door trim help expand passenger space, with front occupants enjoying 42 mm more shoulder room, 43 mm greater elbow room, 35mm more hip room and larger central and door-trim arm-rests to match.
 The front seats are also 10 mm further apart.
 The hip point has been raised by 10 mm for a more comfortable posture and greater view of the road ahead.
 Reshaped roof lining ensures headroom is expanded by the same amount to accommodate taller occupants.
 Door trims and the fold-down central arm-rest incorporate larger bottle holders and cup holders.

-Cargo space has been increased for the latest model, the boot growing 526 litres to 559 litres, including a new 47-litre under-floor storage compartment.
+Cargo space has also been improved, the boot growing 526 litres to 559 litres, including a new 47-litre under-floor storage compartment.
 Additional space has been achieved by raising the height of the tonneau cover, and decreasing the angle of the boot floor (from 2.5 to 1.6 degrees) for a flatter, more useful cargo area.

-The cargo area and rear seat bench both feature levers to flip-down the rear bench, yielding a flat loading bay to accommodate larger, longer items, such as a bicycle or canoe paddles.
+The cargo area and rear seat both feature levers to flip-down the rear bench, revealing a flat loading bay to accommodate larger, longer items.
 Additional dealer-fit accessories from Subaru UK are also available, such as fitted rubber mats, ensuring the large boot is easier to keep clean.

-In the UK, top-specification SE Premium models are equipped as standard with a new Smart Power Tailgate, which opens and closes at the touch of the button, either on the car's key, in the cabin, or on the boot lid itself.
-This makes it easier to load and unload larger items from the vehicle, and – for many owners – manage eager-to-escape pets.
-The electrically-powered tailgate has a memory function, allowing it to be set to open at a specific height, if a low garage ceiling or longer items carried on the standard-fit roof rails require.
-The power tailgate also features a closing safeguard to re-open automatically if it detects something in the way of the hatch, such as a loose item in the boot, or a misplaced hand or paw.
+SE Premium models come with a new Smart Power Tailgate, which opens and closes at the touch of a button, either on the key, in the cabin, or on the boot lid itself.
+This makes it easier to load and unload larger items or pets.
+The tailgate has a memory function, allowing it to be set to open at a specific height if a low garage or longer items on the roof – such as a canoe - require.
+It also features a closing safeguard to re-open automatically if it detects something in the way, such as a loose item in the boot, or a misplaced hand or paw.

-- Two trim levels for the UK – SE and SE Premium
+- One trim levels for the UK – SE Premium

 - Standard equipment includes navigation and 7.0-inch touchscreen infotainment